 Handkerchief or Buff

-Here are a few things to bring a long with you that will make your life easier while at the bottom of Grand Canyon:
+Here are a few things to add to you packing list that will make your life easier while at the bottom of Grand Canyon:

 These are a great multi-use item.
 Your hands will get beat up on your trip.
 Every extra effort you can make to protect them will serve you well!
 A pair of simple cheap garden gloves will protect your hands from the sun while you’re on the boat, in the duffel line as you’re loading and unloading boats and on hikes against the hot, rough rocks.